 The extent to which applicants are allowed to submit supplemental data after the patent application date has always been a difficult point in the drug-related patent examination system.
-This issue was also raised in the Economic and Trade Agreement between the PRC and the US.
-In history, both the China National Intellectual Property Office (CNIPA) and the court adopted a very strict interpretation of whether to consider supplemental data.
-The Interpretation on Patent Grant and Confirmation explicitly states that the court shall review the supplemental data submitted by the patentee to satisfy the inventiveness and enablement requirement.
-The Guidelines for Patent Examination were also revised accordingly.
+This issue was also raised in the Economic and Trade Agreement between the PRC and the USA.